microsoft/playwright/docs/src/test-api/class-testinfo.md

 ## method: TestInfo.setTimeout

 Changes the timeout for the currently running test.
 Zero means no timeout.
+Learn more about [various timeouts](./test-timeouts.md).

 Timeout is usually specified in the [configuration file](./test-configuration.md), but it could be useful to change the timeout in certain scenarios: